 It's actually possible to trigger the end of battle earlier than that message.
-There are essentially four different patterns, based on a timer you start right as the battle starts fading in from the black:
+There are essentially four different patterns, based on a timer you start right as the battle screen turns black before the fight starts:

 After the scenes, leave the Inn.
-Enter the house to the north, collect the Ether1head to the Baron weapon and armor shop.
+Enter the house to the north, collect the Ether1 from the shelf, and then head to the Baron weapon and armor shop.

 Move on to challenge Baigan.

 Your priority is to ensure Palom, Porom and Yang are dead by the end of the fight, or you'll need to figure out an experience route backup.
 (However, if two or more people died at Milon Z., you don't need to kill Yang here.)

 Make sure you use Cure2 as necessary to keep Cecil's HP at a reasonable level.

 Regarding Cecil and Yang's turns, your goal is to make sure the RightArm is dead, the LeftArm is weakened (to minimize potential Explode damage), and that Baigan himself is weakened so the second Lit-3 will kill him (though this isn't super critical, as Cecil could potentially finish him off).

 Head to the throne room to fight Kainazzo.